Spin-valley locked excited states spectroscopy in a one-particle bilayer graphene quantum dot: Results

 where $g_\mathrm{v}$ is the valley Landé factor, $g_\mathrm{s}=2$ the spin Landé factor, $\mu_B$ the Bohr magneton, and $B_{\perp(\parallel)}$ the magnitude of the perpendicular (parallel) magnetic field.

 To further establish the obtained value of $\Delta_\mathrm{SO}$ at zero magnetic fields, we study the parallel magnetic field dependence of the excited state spectrum, keeping $B_\perp=0$.
 The full (open) circles in figure~\ref{fig:2}a are the measured $ \Gamma_\mathrm{in(out)}$ for several values of parallel magnetic fields, where the extent of the plateau $\Gamma_\mathrm{in}=2\Gamma$ broadens as the magnetic field increases.
 The value of the intrinsic tunnel rate $\Gamma\approx \SI{12.2}{Hz}$ was first characterized by fitting each measured $\Gamma_\mathrm{in(out)}(\varepsilon)$ to equation~\eqref{eq:Gamma_ou}, and averaging the obtained values for $\Gamma$.
 Then, the position of the ground state $\varepsilon_\mathrm{g}$ was established at each magnetic field (see Supplementary information for details on the ground state determination).
 We then identified the point $\Delta\varepsilon_2=\Delta\varepsilon_3$ where $\Gamma_\mathrm{out}=3\Gamma$ (see Supplementary information) for each magnetic field value and emphasized these points on figure~\ref{fig:2}a with red crosses.
 The energy differences $\Delta\varepsilon_2=\Delta\varepsilon_3$ are plotted as the blue circles in figure~\ref{fig:2}b.
 The dashed line is a fit to the expected splitting as given by \cref{eq:exc2,eq:exc3}, which simplify to $\Delta\epsilon_2 = \Delta\epsilon_3 = \sqrt{\Delta_\mathrm{SO}^2 + (g_s\mu_B B_\parallel)^2} $, in absence of a perpendicular magnetic field.
 Here, the only free parameter is $\Delta_\mathrm{SO}\approx\SI{59}{\micro eV}$, compatible with the value measured at zero magnetic field.
 As a confirmation of the previously determined values of $\Gamma$, $\varepsilon_\mathrm{g}$, and $\Delta_\mathrm{SO}$, we plot the black continuous lines in figure~\ref{fig:2}a that follow \cref{eq:Gamma_ou,eq:Gamma_in}.
-The electronic temperature $T\approx \SI{46}{mK}$ entering in the Fermi-Dirac distribution is separately determined from the average current values (see supplementary information).
+The effective electronic temperature $T\approx \SI{46}{mK}$ entering in the Fermi-Dirac distribution is separately characterized from the average current values, depends on the actual electronic temperature and the dot's energy level fluctuation (see Supplementary Information) and determines the energy resolution of this method.
 These black lines are not fits to the individual sets of points, but are directly the theoretical curves of \cref{eq:Gamma_ou,eq:Gamma_in}, with all parameters independently determined.